 In that respect, this browser acts a lot like a VPN, only instead of putting your trust in one VPN company and its servers, you’re relying on a decentralized network of nodes run by volunteers who believe in privacy.
-The good news is, all of this heavy lifting happens behind the scenes, so you can just run your searches and enter URLs as you normally would.
+The good news is that all of this heavy lifting happens behind the scenes, so you can just run your searches and enter URLs as you normally would.

-Tor Browser: free for Android
+Tor Browser is free for Android.